webplatform/ops/salt-master/README.md

             ssh dhc-user@localhost -p 2400
             RUNAS=dhc-user GROUP=dhc-user bash init.sh

-  Once the three scripts in /srv/ops/salt-master/ are done, follow the instructions, we can [launch new minions][#Create new minions]!
+  Once the three scripts in */srv/ops/salt-master/* are done, follow the instructions, we can [launch new minions](#Create new minions)

 ### Create new minions